“Dang Good Cleaning for that Dang Good Feeling!”

 • Dead Skin Cells

 According to ScienceDaily, people shed skin particles at a rate of 500 million cells per day.
 A layer of skin is replaced every two to four weeks.
-It is a significant source of dust which might explain why we are forever dusting!
+That is a significant source of dust, which might explain why we continually have to dust!

 • Dust

-Dust comes from dead skin cells and dirt bought into the home on shoes.
+As mentioned above, dust comes from dead skin cells.
+But it can come from other sources, such as dirt brought into the home on shoes or from open windows.
 It also comes from Dust Mites.

 • Dust Mites

-Dust Mites, while microscopic, are relatives of Spiders and Ticks!
-They feed off dead skin lingering in fabric, bedclothes, upholstery and carpets.
+While microscopic, dust mites are relatives of spiders and ticks!
+They feed off dead skin lingering in fabric, bedclothes, upholstery, and carpets.
 They flourish in warm, humid conditions.

 • Dryer Lint and Dryer Vents

-Dryers can be a high source of lint and dust collection.
-Most dryers are designed to vent to the outside but when the vents get clogged, air does not flow as it should.
+Dryers can be a major source of lint and dust collection.
+Most dryers are designed to vent to the outside, but when the vents get clogged, air does not flow as it should.
 Additionally, scented dryer sheets can give off toxic chemicals.

 • Chemicals used by some Carpet Cleaners